cvermehren/powerbiR/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Changed the Description text so that it does not start with 'This package...'

 * Put software names and APIs in single quote in the title and description in the DESCRIPTION file.